 For more information, contact Cori Barraclough at 250.427.0348.

-Neighbourhood ice rinks are located at Swan Park (corner of Swan Avenue and Diamond Street) and Garden Park (at the end of Dewolfe Avenue).
+Neighbourhood ice rinks are located at Swan Park (corner of Swan Avenue and Diamond Street), Garden Park (at the end of Dewolfe Avenue).
 These rinks are maintained by local residents and are available for public use.
 The season begins when weather conditions permit, usually from mid-December until mid-January.

 Outdoor community tennis courts are located at Rotary Park - Rotary Drive at McKenzie Street.